 1 process will be followed, as possible, as stated in the Potomac Conference Corporation 2 bylaws until the next Constituency Meeting takes place.

-- B. Virtual Setting.
-In cases where these exigent circumstances outline in Article VI, Section 1, A, such that make a scheduled Constituency meeting impossible in person, a virtual setting, or a combination of both shall be considered as a valid Constituency meeting. - 6 Section 2: Purpose of Meeting.
-The purpose of this meeting is to receive quinquennial written - 7 reports from executive officers, vice presidents, and all departmental directors.
-In addition, - 8 delegates shall elect executive officers, vice presidents, and members of the following - 9 committees: Executive Committee, Board of Education, Standing Articles and Bylaws - 10 Committee, Shenandoah Valley Academy board and Takoma Academy board.
-Amendments and - revisions to the Articles and Bylaws of the Potomac Conference Corporation, Constitution and - Bylaws of the Board of Education, Shenandoah Valley Academy and Takoma Academy shall - also be approved in this meeting.

-- Section 3: Mid-Term Report.
-The Conference shall give an electronic mid-term report - (written when requested) to every church in the Conference on or about two (2) years after the - regular Constituency Meeting.

-Section 4: Special Meeting.

-- A. The Executive Committee of the Conference shall call a Special Constituency Meeting, at a time and place it deems proper, when: - 1.
-It is requested by the Executive Officers or voted by the Executive Committee, or - 2.
-It is voted by the Delegates at any Constituency Meeting, or - 3.
-A written request is presented by one-third (1/3) of the Member Church boards, or - 4.
-It is voted by the Executive Committee of the Union, Division, or General Conference, with the majority voting to call for this meeting or - 5.
-It is required by law. - B. The Union Executive Committee or the Division Executive Committee may call a Special Constituency Meeting of the Conference. - B. The agenda for Special Constituency Meetings shall be included in the written or printed notice of the meeting and sent to all Delegates and shall include the place, day, and hour of the meeting and the purpose or purposes for which the meeting is called and shall be delivered not less than 10 or more than 50 days before the meeting. - C. The time and place of Special Constituency Meetings shall be given in the same manner as for regularly scheduled Constituency Meetings. - 34 Section 5: Quorum.
-At least one-third (1/3) of the Delegates authorized hereinafter under - Section 1 of Article VII of these Bylaws must be present at any regular or Special Constituency - Meeting to constitute a quorum for the transaction of business.
+D. Winter Continue To account and the continue of the Continue 3 B. Virtual Setting.
+In cases where these exigent circumstances outline in Article VI, Section 4 1, A, such that make a scheduled Constituency meeting impossible in person, a virtual 5 setting, or a combination of both shall be considered as a valid Constituency meeting.
+Section 2.
+Dumage of Meeting.
+The appropriate meeting is to acceive only appropriate written 6 Section 2: Purpose of Meeting.
+The purpose of this meeting is to receive quinquennial written 7 reports from executive officers, vice presidents, and all departmental directors.
+In addition, 8 delegates shall elect executive officers, vice presidents, and members of the following 9 committees: Executive Committee, Board of Education, Standing Articles and Bylaws 10 Committee, Shenandoah Valley Academy board and Takoma Academy board.
+Amendments and 11 revisions to the Articles and Bylaws of the Potomac Conference Corporation, Constitution and 12 Bylaws of the Board of Education, Shenandoah Valley Academy and Takoma Academy shall 13 also be approved in this meeting.
+14 Section 3: Mid-Term Report.
+The Conference shall give an electronic mid-term report 15 (written when requested) to every church in the Conference on or about two (2) years after the 16 regular Constituency Meeting.
+17 Section 4: Special Meeting.
+18 A. The Executive Committee of the Conference shall call a Special Constituency Meeting, at 19 a time and place it deems proper, when: 19 a time and place it deems proper, when.
+20 1.
+It is requested by the Executive Officers or voted by the Executive Committee, or 21 2.
+It is voted by the Delegates at any Constituency Meeting, or 22 3.
+A written request is presented by one-third (1/3) of the Member Church boards, or 23 4.
+It is voted by the Executive Committee of the Union, Division, or General · 24 Conference, with the majority voting to call for this meeting or 25 5.
+It is required by law.
+23 3.
+It is required by law.
+26 B. The Union Executive Committee or the Division Executive Committee may call a Special 27 Constituency Meeting of the Conference. constituently in zeroining of this control of the 28 B. The agenda for Special Constituency Meetings shall be included in the written or printed 29 notice of the meeting and sent to all Delegates and shall include the place, day, and hour 30 of the meeting and the purpose or purposes for which the meeting is called and shall be 31 delivered not less than 10 or more than 50 days before the meeting.
+32 C. The time and place of Special Constituency Meetings shall be given in the same manner 33 as for regularly scheduled Constituency Meetings.
+34 Section 5: Quorum.
+At least one-third (1/3) of the Delegates authorized hereinafter under 35 Section 1 of Article VII of these Bylaws must be present at any regular or Special Constituency 36 Meeting to constitute a quorum for the transaction of business.
 Once the meeting is declared